 Quantum of the Seas vs Wonder of the Seas

 The Royal Caribbean Quantum of the Seas was built in 2014.
+It was renovated in 2024.
 It's 8 years older than the Wonder of the Seas, which was built in 2022.
 The Wonder of the Seas has quite a few upgrades from its Oasis-class siblings such as a new suite neighborhood, a fully enclosed Solarium, an outdoor bar called The Vue, and an outdoor kid's play area.

 Comparison Overview